alcxyz/arkade-lvlup/README.md

-# arkade lvlup
+# arkade-lvlup

-arkade lvlup is a Go-based CLI utility designed to effortlessly sync and manage tools in your arkade setup.
-It ensures your arkade toolkit is always up-to-date with your configuration, promoting consistency and reducing manual work.
+`arkade-lvlup` is a CLI tool designed to help users synchronize, install, and manage their tools using `arkade`.

 ## Features

-- **Automatic Synchronization**: Ensures your `.arkade/bin` tools are in sync with your configuration in `lvlup.yaml`.
-- **Easy Management**: Intuitive commands to add, remove, or force sync your tools.
-- **User Feedback**: Provides informative feedback to ensure the user is always in the loop.
+1. Synchronize tools based on a configuration file.
+2. Install or reinstall specific tools.
+3. Remove tools.
+4. Update shell configuration to include `arkade-lvlup` in the PATH.

 ## Installation